 Establishing a culture of feedback is essential to an employee feeling heard and having a sense of belonging at the organization.
 Expecting leaders to engage in the feedback process helps reinforce organizational values of fairness, respect, psychological safety, and inspiring team members to do their best.

 360 Degree Feedback is one of the most powerful tools in a leader’s personal development arsenal.
 But it is only effective if participants are provided proper support and held accountable to their commitments.
 It makes little sense to take a 360 Degree Feedback assessment without a follow-up plan on how to use the results.

 DecisionWise 360 Degree Feedback Software

-It’s important to understand which features to look for when selecting a 360 degree feedback software tool.
+It’s important to understand which features to look for when selecting a 360 Degree Feedback Software platform.
 You shouldn’t have to spend weeks configuring software settings to run your 360 initiatives when you could automate the entire process.
-Here are some of the ways the intuitive DecisionWise 360 Software Platform helps save time.
+Here are some of the ways the intuitive Spectiv platform powered by DecisionWise helps save time.